Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This keypair is used for symmetric keyring import/export, e.g., for disaster recovery and optional bootstrapping.

-values: * absolute path to the public key * public key content * base64 encoded public key content
+Values: * absolute path to the public key * public key content * base64 encoded public key content

 **Default:** none